Generics

 Generic types solve duplication

-Generics eliminate duplication by using type parameters—placeholders for actual types specified when you create an instance.
-Here’s how the generic version looks:
+Generics eliminate duplication by using type parameters—placeholders for actual types specified when we create an instance.
+Consider the following:

 // Single generic implementation works with any type